Canadian Ivory Inc.

 What we offer for sale

-Walrus ivory is available through Canadian Ivory as whole tusks or pieces of varying sizes and shapes.
 We offer ivory for the carver, knife maker, jeweler, scrimshander, furniture maker and wood worker in either a natural or polished finish.
 Then there are just as many who appreciate the tusk itself as a natural art form without any processing.
 Whatever the need, there is a wide selection of this material available.

-For sales or pricing info, contact us at info@canadianivory.com
+For sales or pricing info, contact us at [email protected]

 Walrus Tusks - Odobenus rosmarus